E3SM-Project/HICCUP/README.txt

-Hindcast Initial Condition Creation Utility/Processor (HICCUP)
+git Hindcast Initial Condition Creation Utility/Processor (HICCUP)

 This is a tool for creating E3SM initial condition files from reanalysis with a focus on simplicity and portability.